chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_definition_scenario_create_resource.rst

      end
    end

-Once created, the definition can be utilized by placing it in a recipe:
+Once created, the definition can be used by placing it in a recipe:

 .. code-block:: ruby